Skip to main content

 const uint16_t tileIndex = (ty * LevelCollisionWidth) + tx;

-If you ever wish to do the inverse for some reason, modulo by the Width to get the X coordinate and divide (rounding down) to get the Y;
+To reverse this equation and find a tile X and Y from the index, modulo by the Width to get the X coordinate and divide (rounding down) to get the Y;

 const uint16_t tx = tileIndex % LevelCollisionWidth;